-The Tall Trees subdivision is comprised of 194 residents developed in the 1960s in what was later determined to be a flood plain.
+The Tall Trees subdivision is comprised of 194 residences developed in three phases from 1960-62.
 A ridge separates the subdivision's drainage patterns into two sections -- a north and south section.

 The subdivision borders the west side of the West Fork of the North Branch of the Chicago River, which overtops its banks as well as back flows into low-lying areas via the South Navy Ditch or an existing storm ewer system.
 The neighborhood historically has experienced flooding, including six significant flood events since 2008.
 One of them was a 100-year event in September 2008 that resulted in direct structure flooding of 63 properties (see photos here).